status-im/nim-json-rpc/README.md

 # Introduction

-Json-Rpc is a library for routing JSON 2.0 format remote procedure calls over different transports.
+`json_rpc` is a library for routing JSON 2.0 format remote procedure calls over different transports.
 It is designed to automatically generate marshalling and parameter checking code based on the RPC parameter types.

 ## Routing